tomas/lisa/README.md

     lisa deploy

-The full structure for commands is:
+The full command structure goes like this:

     lisa [stage:role] [task:subtask] [arguments]